Is Uniform Recycling Part of Your Business Strategy?

 So now you know a bit more about workwear recycling.
 The big question is what are your next steps?
 How will you recycle your work uniforms?
 Be proactive and join this movement to reduce landfill and implement initiatives in your business that demonstrate your commitment to sustainability.

-It would be our pleasure to share more about recycling your branded uniforms.
+Let us share more about recycling your branded uniforms.
 If you want to talk about implementing a Uniform Recycling program in your business, please get in touch.